hundredyearfarms/Hundred-Year-Farms/README.md

 Note: The smart contract platforms are still in early development, but are far enough along to plan for their use in project work.

+## Schedule:

-**Schedule**:  Described above is our project concept which, over the course of 2021, will be refined with the help of consultants.
-Following that will be a feasibility review that considers the state of technology (e.g. gassification, smart contracts) as well as government regulations and carbon related tax treatments.
-The feasibility review is not expected to change our overall concept for carbon-negative agroforestry, but rather will tell us how quickly the greenhouse integrated co-generation system can be implemented and the scope of our activities (system integration, smart contracts and if neccesary component fabricator).
-That implemenation very well may end up being within this decade or we may need to plan for a very gradual inter-generational transition to carbon-negative agroforestry.
+We are at the concept design stage and over the course of 2021 will continue to refine it with the help of consultants.
+Following that will be a feasibility study that considers the state of technology (e.g. IFC5, co-generation, and smart contracts) as well as government regulations and carbon related tax treatments.
+The feasibility study is not expected to change our overall concept for carbon-negative agroforestry, but rather will tell us how quickly the greenhouse integrated co-generation system it requires can be implemented and the scope of our activities (e.g. user, system integrator, smart contract co-developer, or even, if neccesary, component fabricator).
 Following feasibility will be the preliminary designs, then the down-selected detailed design, then implementation.
+Implemenation very well may end up being within this decade or we may need to plan for a more gradual inter-generational transition to carbon-negative agroforestry.

 ## Owners